simplesamlphp/simplesamlphp-module-oidc/README.md

 ### Docker compose

 Docker compose will run several containers to make it easier to test scenarios.
+It will build an image that contains OIDC module.
+You may remove the ``--build`` argument if you want docker-compose to reuse previously running container.

 ```
 export GIT_BRANCH=$(git rev-parse --abbrev-ref HEAD)
-docker-compose -f docker/docker-compose.yml --project-directory . up
+docker-compose -f docker/docker-compose.yml --project-directory . up --build
 ```

 Visit the [OP](https://op.local.stack-dev.cirrusidentity.com/simplesaml/) and confirm a few clients already exist.